Bindukankatala/call-center-data-analysis-excel/README.md

-# call-center-data-analysis-excel
-The project utilizes Advanced Excel to analyze call center operations, focusing on representative performance, revenue generation and customer satisfaction trends.
-I transformed raw call log data into an interactive dashboard using Pivot Tables and Slicers to visualize critical KPIs, including call trends, total revenue and average customer rating.
+# call-center-data-analysis(interactive dashboard with excel)
+## Project Objective
+The primary objective of this project is to analyze the 2023 operational performance of a customer call center using Microsoft Excel.
+By processing over 1,000 call records, this project aims to solve critical business challenges related to staffing efficiency, revenue maximization, and representative performance.
+The goal is to transform raw data into actionable insights that identify Trends, highlight Top 10 high-value customers, and pinpoint specific representatives requiring satisfaction training to improve overall service quality.